mstorer3772/ASCIIMMO/README.md

 2. each buff/debuf type has a timer, and more stacks just extend duration.
 No change to effect.
 3. Kinda both.
 Effects have a half-life, so stacking more increases duration and effect, but with diminishing returns... they wink out at some threshold.

 I'm thinking all three, varying by mana type.
+Initially, probably just #2.